Wheel of Colors: Guide to Combining Colors

 The RGB (red, green, blue) color model serves as the basis for all designs that are exhibited on a screen.
 The foundation of this color model is derived from how colors are seen by humans and how light interacts with their eyes.
 We may combine these "additive colors" with the variety of colors we see in the color picker.

-Cyan, Magenta, Yellow, And Key (CMYK)
+Cyan, Magenta, Yellow, and Key (CMYK)

 The CMYK paradigm serves as the basis for all design, and it forms one of the basic principles of the color wheel.
 These so-called "subtractive colors" absorb light at wavelengths that more closely resemble the pigments present in actual paint.

-Hue, Saturation, And Lightness (HSL)
+Hue, Saturation, and Lightness (HSL)

 This represents the hues on the color wheel.
 Consider it a spectrum contained within a whole circle.
 Hue has a complicated description, but fundamentally, it relates to the colors on the color wheel.
 Traveling around the 360-degree circle that is the color wheel reveals many hues.